robintrayler/SIELO_procedures/chemistry/collagen_isolation.md

 ## Reagents
 ### Hydrochloric Acid (0.1 M)

-Working in the fume hood, use a 1000 μL pipet add  4.13 mL of stock (12.1 M) HCl to 495.87 mL of deionized water.
+Working in the fume hood, use a 10 mL pipet add 4.13 mL of stock (12.1 M) HCl to 495.87 mL of deionized water.
 This will make 500 mL of 0.1 M HCl.
 Store in a labeled glass bottle in the laboratory refrigerator.

 ## Steps